JaedenRotondo/health-super-app/README.md

 ### High-fidelity prototype:
 #### Sign-up and login:
+The sign-up page includes some necessary information needed from the user to link their accounts to the hospital's account.
 <img width="867" alt="Screenshot 2025-02-23 at 11 09 08 PM" src="https://github.com/user-attachments/assets/bb6d0667-914f-4d10-a14d-8c40a1c6374d" />

 #### Appointments and booking
+The user can see upcoming and past appointments with summaries.
+They are also able to edit future appointments if they are unable to make it.
+There is a "Take Quiz" button on top of the future appointment card because users are prompted to do a Disease Activity Index (DAI) test which can be a useful diagnostic tool for their doctors.
 <img width="726" alt="Screenshot 2025-02-23 at 11 09 26 PM" src="https://github.com/user-attachments/assets/be17fe78-c22c-4d9c-b873-d97cbfd4466a" />

 #### Quiz
+This page shows the Disease Activity Index (DAI) tool previously mentioned.
 <img width="348" alt="Screenshot 2025-02-23 at 11 10 49 PM" src="https://github.com/user-attachments/assets/bbd25f50-bb46-4d1a-b815-b740a983efe7" />

 #### Symptoms
+The symptoms page was created keeping in mind the pain points of users who do not want to spend much time tracking their symptoms.
+This symptom tracker allows 1-click logging where a user can tap on an image that best describes them.
 <img width="355" alt="Screenshot 2025-02-23 at 11 11 28 PM" src="https://github.com/user-attachments/assets/d3f852e6-7825-448e-9cea-9437378bbd2c" />

 #### Summary available to doctor
+Summary of medical history using AI: this lets doctors and users briefly review medical records in quick-paced appointments.
 <img width="375" alt="Screenshot 2025-02-23 at 11 12 10 PM" src="https://github.com/user-attachments/assets/d1478b9a-8986-4f66-915c-f255d772e78c" />

 #### Medication Tracker
+The medication tracker is a simple 1-click a day tracking feature that was implemented similarly to the symptom tracker.
+The idea is that as long as the process is quick and intuitive, the chances of the user completing the 30-second activity based on a daily notification are higher.
 <img width="431" alt="Screenshot 2025-02-23 at 11 12 43 PM" src="https://github.com/user-attachments/assets/83c97b86-29aa-43c8-bf44-1d46bdb8d815" />

 #### Analysis
+Based on the statistics that are tracked on the application, graphs are produced for both doctors and users.
+This is another opportunity for AI to shine in creating a summarized analysis.
 <img width="756" alt="Screenshot 2025-02-23 at 11 13 05 PM" src="https://github.com/user-attachments/assets/2b709bc8-e028-46eb-a8ca-671aad4ac808" />

 ## Usability Testing